 Sakya Academy was founded by Khöndung Gyana Vajra Sakya Rinpoche, the younger son of His Holiness Gongma Trichen Rinpoche, Head of the Sakya Order of Tibetan Buddhism.

 Gyana Vajra Rinpoche belongs to the new generation of eminent exponents of the Tibetan Buddhist tradition and has been giving initiations and teachings worldwide for the past twenty years, both alongside His Holiness Sakya Gongma Trichen Rinpoche and in a personal capacity.

-Rinpoche currently resides at Sakya Academy, along with his wife, Her Eminence Sonam Palkyi Sakya, and their two young children, Khöndung Dungsey Siddharth Vajra Rinpoche and Jetsunma Ngawang Tsejin Lhamo Sakya, who attends the school Kindergarten.
+Rinpoche currently resides at Sakya Academy, along with his wife, Her Eminence Sonam Palkyi Sakya, and their two young children, Khöndung Dungsey Siddharth Vajra Rinpoche and Jetsunma Ngawang Tsejin Lhamo Sakya, who now attends Class 1 at the school.

 Rinpoche and Her Eminence look to the monks as if they were their own children, and personally oversee every aspect of their upbringing, with concentrated focus on their physical and emotional wellbeing and their spiritual and educational development.

 Born in Switzerland to Tibetan parents, Her Eminence Dagmo Sonam Palkyi Sakya belongs to a noble Lama lineage family that has produced several highly realised masters.

 Her Eminence was married to Khöndung Gyana Vajra Rinpoche in 2008.
 They currently live with their two children at Sakya Academy, and serve as surrogate parents to the school's 216 young monks.